TLiu2014/slack-docmap/submission.md

   `rts-api` branch is drop-in; the moment a target workspace has the "Agents & AI Apps" tier enabled, `main` swaps back to `assistant.search.context` with no other code changes.
+- **Bring back durable storage for the deployed instance.** Add a managed Postgres (Cloud SQL) or SQLite-on-persistent-disk beside the container so graphs survive restarts and can be revisited days later.
 - **Push-based ingestion** — watch channels for new doc links and update the persisted graph incrementally so the map is always current.
 - **Cross-channel merging** — one graph across multiple channels, threads,